 On Saturday, Feb.
 2, "Groundhog Day," Southern Nevada will be embarking on the "Mojave Max Watch."

-While Punxsutawney Phil, the famous groundhog, is pulled from his burrow and asked if he sees his shadow, Mojave Max simply waits for the moment when the daylight and weather are just right before coming out from his burrow and proclaiming spring.
+While Punxsutawney Phil, the famous groundhog, is pulled from his burrow and asked if he sees his shadow, Mojave Max simply waits for the moment when the daylight gets longer and temperatures are just right before coming out from his burrow and proclaiming spring.

 Like all desert tortoises, every fall when the hot Las Vegas weather cools off, Max goes into his burrow to begin brumation.
-He sleeps for five or six months and then emerges sometime in the spring, signaling the beginning of the season.
+He sleeps for four or five months and then emerges sometime in the spring, signaling the beginning of the season.

-The Clark County student who guesses closest to the actual time of Max’s emergence wins the contest for his or her classroom.
-The winning student receives his or her own laptop computer, a backpack filled with outdoor gear for exploring the desert, a laptop computer for his or her teacher, T-shirts and Olympic-style medals for the winning class, a trophy for their school and a pizza party and field trip to the Springs Preserve to meet the live Mojave Max.
+The Clark County student who guesses closest to the actual time of Max's emergence, without going over, wins the contest for his or her classroom.
+The winning student receives his or her own laptop computer, a backpack filled with outdoor gear for exploring the desert, a laptop computer for his or her teacher, T-shirts and Olympic-style medals for the winning class, a trophy for their school, and a pizza party and field trip to the Springs Preserve to meet the live Mojave Max.
 The winning student also receives a year-long family pass to the Springs Preserve and a year-long pass that can be used at all federally managed fee areas.

-The Mojave Max Education Program is provided by a partnership among Clark County, the Clark County School District, the Bureau of Land Management and the Red Rock Canyon Interpretive Association.
+The Mojave Max Education Program is provided by a partnership among Clark County, the Clark County School District, the Springs Preserve and Get Outdoors Nevada.
+For more information visit www.mojavemax.com.